 1. You can be comfortable

-And, if you would take a moment to complete a Connection Card, you can tell us a little about yourself, let us know if there’s a need or some way we can help you, and we can thank you personally for joining us in worship.
+If you would like, take a moment to complete a Connection Card, you can tell us a little about yourself, let us know if there’s some way we can help you, and we can thank you personally for joining us in worship.

 3. You can feel welcome